Ron Arias: The Wetback and Other Stories

+Gardens of Plenty

+In 2024, Arias published Gardens of Plenty, his historical novel about the adventures of Joseph Fields, a teenage orphan who flees the squalor of 16th-century London aboard a British slave ship and finds himself shipwrecked in colonial Mexico.

 Personal life

 While a student at UCLA, Arias met and quickly married his wife Joan, then working towards her doctorate in Hispanic languages and literature.
 Their only son is filmmaker Michael Arias, currently residing in Tokyo, Japan.

 Arias is an accomplished potter (retiring from People having ignited a previously dormant passion for the fine arts).